MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-forward-calls.md

 ## How call forwarding in Teams works

 When a Teams call is forwarded to the digital contact center, the contact center agent sees the phone number the customer called from.
-If the customer is in Dynamics 365, more contact details are provided.
+If the customer is in Dynamics 365, more contact details are available.

 Call forwarding is supported in the following scenarios: